 Johnson, like the archetypal Pauline katechon, has been outmatched and overwhelmed by a crisis he has proved too incapable and incompetent to restrain, and which will further darken his already wretched political legacy.

 Josh Mcloughlin is a writer from Merseyside, UK.
 He is the editor-in-chief of New Critique, a Wolfson Scholar in the Humanities at University College London, and he was shortlisted for the Jane Martin Poetry Prize 2019.
-His work is published in The Times, The London Magazine, The Fence, Review 31, and elsewhere.
+His work is published in The Times, The Spectator, The London Magazine, The Fence, Review 31, and elsewhere.

 Biblical scholars agree that the Greek katechon translates as ‘restrainer’ or ‘restraining force’.
 See: Ben Witherington III, 1 and 2 Thessalonians: A Socio-Rhetorical Commentary (Cambridge: William B. Eerdmans, 2006), 211–221, 221.